-This is an exchange program between the ipso team and the numerical analysis groups in Tübingen, headed by C. Lubich and in the University of the Basque Country headed by A. Murua.
+This is an exchange program between the IPSO team and the numerical analysis groups in Tübingen, headed by C. Lubich and in the University of the Basque Country headed by A. Murua.
 E. Faou is the coordinator of the french part of this project.
-In 2008, this program financed the following one-week visits:
+In 2009, this program financed visits from P. Chartier, A. Murua and E. Faou, as well as participations to the Scicade 09 and Icnaam 09 conference to present the work of the associated team.